FabianBindley/2021CS-EEE32ENGF0001/ESP32ReceiveArduino/README.md

 **__Encoding__**

-All data is sent with ASCII encoding, using a newline delimiter to signal the end of one transmission of data.
+All data is sent with ASCII encoding as bytes.
 To avoid unnecessary data transmission, and to reduce the overhead of parsing raw signal instructions, the transmission handles conversion of instructions in the following manner:

 1. Convert each of the instructions into the corresponding number.
 Since each instruction has a pre-specified number of arguments, the number of arguments to be read from the input can be determined from just the instruction.
 2. Pass each argument (if any), separated with a space.